Sage-Bionetworks/BridgeDocs/_articles/ios/ios_get_started.md

 application.
 If your project is intended to be open source, you will want to include a file `BridgeInfo-private.plist` that points to those fields that should be kept private.
 The private plist will override any fields included in the open source version of the file. `BridgeAppExample` does not include a private plist so that it can be run from the simulator.
-The info included in this file is used defined the mapping to the [Sage Researcher UI](https://research.sagebridge.org "Researcher UI").
 For detailed usage, see code file `BridgeSDK/SBBBridgeInfo.m`

 |Key|Private|Optional|Description|
 |---|---|---|---|